UniversalDependencies/docs/_ud-dep/case.md

 ## case: case marking

 The *case* relation is used for any case-marking element (including prepositions, postpositions, and clitic case markers).
-Case-marking elements are treated as dependents of the noun or clause it attaches to or introduces.
+Case-marking elements are treated as dependents of the noun or clause they attach to or introduce.
 Thus, contrary to SD, USD abandons treating a preposition as a mediator between a modified word and its object.
 The *case* relation aims at providing a uniform analysis of prepositions and case in morphologically rich languages.

 <div class="sd-parse">
 the Chair 's office